agkozak/zcomet/documentation/index.md

 ## Installation

-Installing `zcomet` is as easy as cloning the [`zcomet` GitHub repository](https://github.com/agkozak/zcomet) and sourcing `zcomet.zsh`.
+Installing the `zcomet` Zsh plugin manager is as easy as cloning the [`zcomet` GitHub repository](https://github.com/agkozak/zcomet) and sourcing `zcomet.zsh`.
 I recommend using the following code near the top of your `.zshrc`:

 ```sh
 # Clone zcomet if necessary